eduvpn/vpn-user-portal/README.md

 # Introduction

-This project contains the user portal and OAuth authorization server of the Let's Connect! software.
+This project contains the user and admin portal for the Let's Connect! and eduVPN software.

-It allows users to download and manage VPN configurations / Certificates.
-It can also be used to view and revoke authorized the native VPN apps.
+# Issue Tracker

+Find our issue tracker [here](https://todo.sr.ht/~eduvpn/server).

 # Contributing